-Fehr, Kirchsteiger and Riedl (1993) present a non-linear gift-exchange game in which "workers" have increasing marginal costs of effort and "firms" can encourage effort with efficiency wages.
+Fehr, Kirchsteiger, and Riedl (1993) presents a nonlinear gift exchange game in which "workers" have increasing marginal costs of effort and "firms" can encourage effort with efficiency wages.
 Positive correlations between wages and effort were observed.
-Berg, Dickhaut and McCabe (1995), and Van Huyck, Battalio and Walters (1995) presented very similar models now known as the Trust game.
-In this linear game the proposer can pass some of his endowment to the responder, which is tripled along the way, and the responder can pass money back to the proposer at a one-for-one rate.
+Berg, Dickhaut, and McCabe (1995) and Van Huyck, Battalio, and Walters (1995) presented very similar models now known as the trust game.
+In this linear game, the proposer can pass some of his endowment to the responder, which is tripled along the way, and the responder can pass money back to the proposer at a one-for-one rate.
 Evidence from these games is that many people trust and many people repay that trust.
-However, on average trust does not pay-proposers earn back about 90% of what they passed.
+However, on average trust does not pay-proposers earn back about 90 percent of what they passed.

 What motivates people in these games?
-Those who repay trust must do so out of some concern for altruism and efficiency (Andreoni and Miller, 2002; Ashraf, Bohnet and Piankov, 2016), aversion to inequality (Bolton and Ockenfels, 2000; Charness and Rabin, 2002; Fehr and Schmidt, 1999; Levine, 1998), an aversion to guilt (Charness and Dufwenberg, 2006, 2010) or an intrinsic taste for reciprocity (Fehr, Gächter and Kirchsteiger, 1997; Rabin, 1993).6 Those who exhibit trust could have two motives.
-First, they could care about the equity and efficiency of outcomes or, second, they could be opportunistic and take advantage of a fair or altruistic opponent (Andreoni and Samuelson, 2006; Andreoni, Kuhn and Samuelson, 2017).
-These motives must be balanced against a fear of betrayal (Bohnet and Zeckhauser, 2004).
+Those who repay trust must do so out of some concern for altruism and efficiency (Andreoni and Miller 2002; Ashraf, Bohnet, and Piankov 2006), aversion to inequality (Fehr and Schmidt 1999; Bolton and Ockenfels 2000; Levine 1998; Charness and Rabin 2002), an aversion to guilt (Charness and Dufwenberg 2006, 2010) or an intrinsic taste for reciprocity (Rabin 1993; Fehr, Gächter, and Kirchsteiger 1997).6 Those who exhibit trust could have two motives.
+First, they could care about the equity and efficiency of outcomes or, second, they could be opportunistic and take advantage of a fair or altruistic opponent (Andreoni and Samuelson 2006; Andreoni, Kuhn, and Samuelson forthcoming).
+These motives must be balanced against a fear of betrayal (Bohnet and Zeckhauser 2004).

-Fehr, Gächter and Kirchsteiger (1997), and Fehr et al. (1998) make a strong case that responders care about behaving reciprocally.
-Using the gift-exchange formats and proportional punishment and reward schemes they show that players respond as predicted to the behaviors of other subjects.
-Many have reexamined these findings, and it is a fair summary of the literature to say that negative reciprocity (punishing bad behavior) is observed consistently and often with significant effects across most studies, while positive reciprocity is relatively context dependent (see Jacobson and Petrie (2013) for a recent discussion).
+Fehr, Gächter, and Kirchsteiger (1997) and Fehr et al. (1998) make a strong case that responders care about behaving reciprocally.
+Using the gift-exchange formats and proportional punishment and reward schemes, they show that players respond as predicted to the behaviors of other subjects.
+Many have reexamined these findings, and it is a fair summary of the literature to say that negative reciprocity (punishing bad behavior) is observed consistently and often with significant effects across most studies, while positive reciprocity is relatively context dependent (see Jacobson and Petrie 2014 for a recent discussion).

-Andreoni, Harbaugh and Vesterlund (2003) look at environments for sharing a surplus that allow for either punishment, rewards, or both.
-In this linear carrotstick environment they show that neither punishment of selfish behavior nor rewarding of selfless behavior are strong enough tools to improve cooperation, but that the two tools in combination are quite effective.
-This is true despite the fact that only one tool can be used at a time.
+Andreoni, Harbaugh, and Vesterlund (2003) looks at environments for sharing a surplus that allow for either punishment, rewards, or both.
+In this linear carrot-stick environment they show that neither punishment of selfish behavior nor rewarding of